-Since the initiation of the Company's business in 1922, the Company has consistently striven to support the advancement of human culture, and the current Basic Tenets of "contributing to human life and human livelihood through constant innovation and advances based in science and the human intellect" are the successor to this mission.
-The Asahi Kasei corporate brand nurtured over many years in accordance with these Basic Tenets, together with product brands such as BembergTM, Saran WrapTM, and Hebel HausTM, is widely recognized among customers, suppliers, employees, local communities, shareholders, and investors.
+Since its establishment, the Company has consistently striven to support the advancement of human culture, and its current Group Mission of "contributing to life and living for people around the world" is the successor to this mission.
+The Asahi Kasei corporate brand nurtured over many years in accordance with this Group Mission, together with product brands such as BembergTM, Saran WrapTM, and Hebel HausTM, is widely recognized among customers, suppliers, employees, local communities, shareholders, and investors.
 The corporate brand forms one source of the Company's corporate value.